-We believe that during your time here, you will discover how seriously we take our motto: "Equipping Minds, Engaging Hearts, and Following Christ."
+I believe that during your time at WC, you will discover how seriously we take our motto: "Equipping Minds, Engaging Hearts, and Following Christ."
 I can't think of a better way to change the world!
-I hope you will join us in that noble endeavor.
+I look forward to doing life together with you at Williamson College.